 OT.Data Conf (Confidentiality of personal data) aims that the TOE always ensures confidentiality of the User- and TSF-data stored and, after the PACE Authentication resp.
 Chip Authentication, of these data exchanged.
-This objective for the data stored is mainly achieved by (FDP_ACC.1/TRM, FDP_ACF.1/TRM).
-FIA_UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 represent some required specific properties of the protocols used.
-This objective for the data exchanged is mainly achieved by FDP_UCT.1/TRM, FDP_UIT.1/TRM and FTP_ITC.1/PACE using FCS COP.1/PACE ENC resp.
+This objective for the data stored is mainly achieved by (FDP ACC.1/TRM, FDP ACF.1/TRM).
+FIA UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 represent some required specific properties of the protocols used.
+This objective for the data exchanged is mainly achieved by FDP UCT.1/TRM, FDP UIT.1/TRM and FTP ITC.1/PACE using FCS COP.1/PACE ENC resp.
 FCS COP.1/CA ENC.
-A prerequisite for establishing this trusted channel is a successful PACE or Chip and Terminal Authentication v.1 (FIA UID.1/PACE, FIA UAU.1/PACE) using FCS CKM.1/DH PACE resp.
+A prerequisite for establishing this trusted channel is a successful PACE or Chip and Terminal Authentication v.1 (FIA_UID.1/PACE, FIA_UAU.1/PACE) using FCS_CKM.1/DH_PACE resp.
 FCS CKM.1/CA and possessing the special properties FIA UAU.5/PACE, FIA UAU.6/PACE resp.
 FIA UAU.6/EAC.
 FDP RIP.1 requires erasing the values of session keys (here: for KENC).
-The SFR FMT MTD.1./KEY READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
-FMT MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered trustworthy.
+The SFR FMT MTD.1/KEY READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
+FMT MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalization Agent only and, hence, is to be considered trustworthy.
 The SFR FCS RND.1 represents the general support for cryptographic operations needed.
-The SFRs FMT_SMF.1 and FMT SMR.1/PACE support the functions and roles related.
-The security objective OT.Sense Data Conf "Confidentiality of sensitive biometric reference data" is enforced by the Access Control SFP defined in FDP_ACC.1/TRM and FDP_ACF.1/TRM allowing the data of EF.DG3 and EF.DG4 only to be read by successfully authenticated Extended Inspection System being authorized by a valid certificate according FCS_COP.1/SIG_VER.
-The SFRs FIA_UID.1/PACE and FIA_UAU.1/PACE require the identification and authentication of the inspection systems.
-The SFR FIA UAU.5/PACE requires the successful Chip Authentication (CA) v.1 before any authentication attempt as Extended Inspection System.
-During the protected communication following the CA v.1 the reuse of authentication data is prevented by FIA_UAU.4/PACE.
-The SFR FIA UAU.6/EAC and FDP UCT.1/TRM requires the confidentiality protection of the transmitted data after Chip Authentication v.1 by means of secure messaging implemented by the cryptographic functions according to FCS_RND.1 (for the generation of the terminal authentication challenge), FCS_CKM.1/CA (for the generation of shared secret and for the derivation of the new session keys), and FCS_COP.1/CA_ENC and FCS_COP.1/CA_MAC for the ENC_MAC_Mode secure messaging.
-The session keys are destroyed according to FCS_CKM.4 after use.
-The SFR FMT_MTD.1/CAPK and FMT_MTD.1/KEY_READ requires that the Chip Authentication Key cannot be written unauthorized or read afterwards.
+The SFRs FMT SMF.1 and FMT SMR.1/PACE support the functions and roles related.

+For SCP03, the SFR FCS_COP.1/GPSCP_ENC ensure the confidentiality of the data transferred over a dedicated Secure Channel after successful authentication of the authorized user according to FIA_UID.1/GPSCP, FIA_UAU.1/GPSCP, FCS_CKM.1/GPSCP and FCS_COP.1/GPSCP_AUTH.